Prompt Tuning Decision Transformers with Structured and Scalable Bandits

 \end{theorem} \begin{corollary} Under the same assumptions as Theorem~\ref{thm:regret_bound}, suppose each slot-specific reward model $\phi_j$ is learned using a standard contextual bandit algorithm (e.g., UCB, Thompson Sampling, $\epsilon$-greedy) over the set of segments $P$, with $|P|$ segments.
 Without loss of generality, assume that each $\phi_j$ is bounded in $[0,1]$ either via normalization of returns or bounded regression targets.
 If the regret for each $\phi_j$ satisfies $\mathrm{Regret}_j(K) = \mathcal{O}\left( \sqrt{K \log |P|} \right)$, then the total regret is bounded by

 \end{corollary} Corollary~\ref{cor:regret_bound} shows that the proposed bandit architecture preserves the sublinear regret bound of standard algorithms, while introducing an additional error term that grows linearly with the number of rounds $K$.

-\subsection{Arm features}
+\subsection{Arm Features}

-Learning reward models $\phi_j: \Tilde{\tau} \to \mathbb{R}$ for ``raw'' trajectory segments becomes impractical for MDPs with large state spaces, such as those involving pixel-space observations and high-dimensional actions.
-The key issue lies in the input size of these reward models, which scales as $H \times (|\mathcal{S}| + |\mathcal{A}| + 1)$, growing linearly with $\mathcal{S}, \mathcal{A}$, and $H$.
-This limitation can be addressed by integrating a feature extractor $\Psi: {\Tilde{\tau}} \to \mathbb{R}^d$ that embeds raw trajectory segments from the input space into a latent feature space.
-Such a feature extractor can be pre-trained using various methods on the demonstration dataset, enabling the reward models to operate more efficiently in the resulting embeddings' space.
+Learning reward models $\phi_j: \Tilde{\tau} \to \mathbb{R}$ for unencoded trajectory segments becomes impractical for MDPs with large state spaces, such as those involving pixel-space observations and high-dimensional actions.
+The key issue lies in the input size of these reward models, which scales as $H \times (|\mathcal{S}| + |\mathcal{A}| + 1)$, growing linearly with $\mathcal{S}, \mathcal{A}$, and segment length $H$.
+This limitation can be addressed by integrating a feature extractor $\Psi: {\Tilde{\tau}} \to \mathbb{R}^d$ that embeds unencoded trajectory segments from the MDP modalities into a latent feature space.

-Alternatively, the pre-trained PDT model itself can be leveraged as a feature extractor by utilizing the hidden representation of prompt tokens as the embedding for the prompt.
-This approach not only mitigates the scaling issue but also aligns with the inductive biases of the pre-trained PDT, which is expected to encode meaningful task-relevant information.
-The reward models then operate on these fixed-size embeddings rather than raw, flattened segments, significantly improving scalability.
+We propose to leverage the pre-trained PDT model as a feature extractor by taking the latent representation of prompt tokens as the embedding for the prompt.
+This approach not only mitigates the scaling issue but also aligns with the inductive biases of the pre-trained PDT, which is expected to encode meaningful, task-relevant information.
+The reward models then operate on these fixed-size embeddings rather than unencoded, flattened segments, significantly improving scalability.

 In summary, we introduce a specialized bandit architecture for PDT prompt tuning.
 By leveraging the structure of the prompt space, we optimize $J$ independent reward models, each corresponding to a segment position in the trajectory prompt, which reduces the search complexity from combinatorial to linear.
 Additionally, we utilize the pre-trained Transformer backbone to embed prompt segments, allowing the reward model input size to remain fixed even in high-dimensional state and action spaces.